 In this section we describe and analyze a cooperative scheduling strategy.
-The idea behind the cooperative roundrobin lies on the simple observation that a successful file download by all users in the scheduling mode requires repeated transmissions of the same packet.
-Therefore at the beginning of the second transmission of a packet, there exist additional M spatially dispersed nodes that can decode the packet successfully with high probability.
-Therefore, these Mnodes can collaborate in transmitting the packet to the rest of the users.
-In particular, it is well known that by using space time coding, significant improvement on the error probability can be obtained using M collaborative nodes [15].
+The idea behind this strategy lies on the simple observation that a successful file download by all users in the scheduling mode requires repeated transmissions of the same packet.
+Therefore at the beginning of the second transmission of a packet, there exist additional spatially dispersed nodes that can decode the packet successfully with high probability.
+Therefore, these nodes can collaborate in transmitting the packet to the rest of the users.
+In particular, it is well known that by using space time coding, significant improvement on the error probability can be obtained using collaborative nodes [19].
 The gain is due to the fact that the fading channels corresponding to the different transmitters, i.e., the base station and M cooperative nodes, are independent leading to better error probability via space diversity.

-The packet loss probability in point-to-point MIMO channels is commonly characterized through a diversity gain d and a coding gain α as $p_e = \alpha \rho^{-d}$, where ρ is the signal to noise ratio [15].
+The packet loss probability in point-to-point MIMO channels is commonly characterized through a diversity gain d and a coding gain $\alpha$ as $p_e = \alpha \rho^{-d}$ , where $\rho$ is the signal to noise ratio [19].
 The diversity gain of multi-antenna transmitters have been well studied in the literature.
-In particular, for the case where M + 1 transmitters and one antenna receiver, it is straightforward to show that the packet error probability $p_e = \alpha \rho^{-1}$ can be reduced to $p_e(M) = \beta \rho^{-(M+1)}$ with proper space time coding where α and β are constants independent of the SNR2.
-This shows the significant reduction in the error probability in the second transmission by exploiting the receivers that have decoded the packet in the first transmission of a packet.
+In particular, for the case where M + 1 transmitters and one antenna receiver, it is straightforward to show that the packet error probability $p_e = \alpha \rho^{-1}$ can be reduced to $p_e(M) = \beta \rho^{-(M+1)}$ with proper space time coding where $\alpha$ and $\beta$ are constants independent of the SNR.
+This shows the significant reduction in the error probability in the second transmission can be achieved by exploiting the receivers that have decoded the packet in the first transmission of the packet.